-The head halter is a very humane method of restraint; it's more effective than a choke chain or prong collar, but it's painless.
+A head halter is a very humane way to restrain your dog—it's more effective than a choke chain or prong collar, but it's painless.

 How will your dog react to a head halter?

 Most dogs will resist a head halter at first.
 The amount of resistance varies for each dog.
 When you first put the head halter on, your dog may try to get it off by pawing at his nose or rubbing his nose on the ground, on you, or on anything he can get close to.
 The best strategy is to keep his head up and keep him moving by using positive verbal reinforcement and treats.

 Most dogs eventually accept head halters.
 When your dog associates the halter with going for a walk, he'll begin to react positively to it, and soon, you'll be enjoying walks together (and not be so embarrassed when you're getting dragged around by a poodle)!

 - Fit the halter so that it is snug around your dog's neck and high behind his ears, but loose enough around his nose so that the nose strap can slide easily down to the fleshy part of his nose.

 - Keep in mind that a dog wearing a head halter can still eat, drink, pant, bark, and bite, if he chooses.